getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 ### /bin

 The `bin` folder contains the [Grav CLI application](../../advanced/grav-cli) that can be used to perform some handy tasks from the command line.
-This is a relatively advanced feature primarily intended for developers, so will set-aside this topic for later discussion.
+This is a relatively advanced feature primarily intended for developers, so we'll set this topic aside for later discussion.

 ### /cache